jonasschiller/IntensityLib/README.md

 # IntensityLib
-This library provides dynamic Average and Marginal Carbon and Water Intensity Factors for the European Power Grid based on different calculation methods.
+This library provides dynamic average Carbon and Water Intensity Factors for the European Power Grid based on different calculation methods.
+In integrates a Flow Tracing Algorithm and can also derive the direct water consumption of data centers.